 - — non-breaking space

-If user-submitted text containing < or > is inserted directly into HTML without encoding, the browser interprets those characters as HTML tags.
-An attacker can inject a <script> tag with malicious JavaScript — this is Cross-Site Scripting (XSS), consistently in the OWASP Top 10 most critical web security vulnerabilities.
+If user-submitted text containing < or > gets inserted directly into HTML without encoding, the browser interprets those characters as HTML tags.
+An attacker injects a <script> tag with malicious JavaScript — that's Cross-Site Scripting (XSS), which sits at the top of the OWASP Top 10 for a reason.
+It's common, it's devastating, and it's entirely preventable.

 // VULNERABLE — inserting raw user input into the DOM